ehcloninger/my72mgb/_posts/2023-01-10-first-tow-trip-of-2023.md

 I got out of the car to get my tool bag from the trunk/boot and remembered that I had done honey-do's in the morning.
 My tools were sitting on the garage floor.
 I didn't even have a rusty set of pliers on me, but I did have a pocket knife.
 I lifted the hood in disgust and tried to figure out if my knife could work loose the hose on the fuel filter.
 As I was bent over, a vehicle pulled up behind me.

-Out came David, a talk lanky fella who appeared to be in his 70s with a long white beard.
+Out came David, a tall lanky fella who appeared to be in his 70s with a long white beard.
 David had on a Harley t-shirt and a smile a mile wide.
 In his hand was a roll of tools.
 David looked under the hood and said "Ah, she's got the dual SU's.
 Best carbs out there--I've put them on a bunch of bikes."

 In between ideas about what the problem might be, I got a bit of David's life history.
 To say it was colorful would be to leave out a lot of details.
 Regardless, he was the Good Samaritan I needed at that point, with some tools and enough knowledge to at least make a stab at it.